mattieice7486/KillTeam/README.md

 ![Squad View](./client/public/killteam3.png)

 ## Change Log:
+11/7/2019
+Release 0.4.8
+* Added Chapter specific names.
+* Fixed a bug where the last name of the array was not being selected.

 11/4/2019
 Release 0.4.7
 * Created step by step process for adding new squad member.
 User must select an option before the next option becomes visable